Nash County, North Carolina: Geography

 Nash County rests in the northeastern part of North Carolina along the dividing line between the Piedmont and Coastal Plain regions.
-According to the U.S. Census Bureau, the county has a total area of 542.82 sqmi, of which 540.44 sqmi is land and 2.38 sqmi (0.44%) is covered by water.
+According to the U.S. Census Bureau, the county has a total area of 542.82 sqmi, of which 2.38 sqmi (0.44%) atr covered by water.
 Elevation in the county gradually rises from the east to the west.